Taiwan president set for historic meeting with US House Speaker in California

 A meeting in California is seen as a potentially less provocative alternative to McCarthy visiting Taiwan, something he has said he hopes to do.

+China has sailed its aircraft carriers near to Taiwan before and at similarly sensitive times.
+It has yet to comment on the carrier group, whose appearance also coincided with the arrival in Beijing of French President Emmanuel Macron.

+In March of last year, the Shandong sailed through the Taiwan Strait just hours before the Chinese and U.S. presidents were due to talk.

-Tsai transited through New York last week en route to Central America to visit two of Taiwan few remaining diplomatic partners, Guatemala and Belize.
+Tsai transited through New York last week en route to Central America to visit two of Taiwan's few remaining diplomatic partners, Guatemala and Belize.

 Washington called on China not to overreact, portraying Tsai's stopovers as routine and a normal part of its unofficial relationship with Taiwan.